 High St, Glastonbury

 There has been a church on this site for well over a thousand years.
 Legend has it that Joseph of Arimathea came to Glastonbury.
 Hence Glastonbury is considered by many to be the cradle of Christianity in Britain.
-The church is currently undergoing a major renovation and will be closed for most of 2019 …. more info
+The church re-opens on 23rd Feb 2020 after major renovations …. more info